discombobulateme/magnificent-challenge/README.md

 2. pip install twisted
 3. python server.py
 4. Okay, now you're running magnificent!
-5. Visit http://localhost:12345 in a web browser or something
+5. Visit http://localhost:12345 in a web browser
 6. It should throw a verbose error, or return "Magnificent!"

 ## Run the application passing a parameter
 1. Install project dependencies `npm install`
-2. You are required to give a paramenter in number of seconds
-3. Run the application `node index.js <your numerical chosen parameter in seconds>`
+2. Run the application, passing a parameter for the # of seconds between checks `node index.js <your numerical chosen parameter in seconds>`
-4. To exit the application type: CTRL + C
+3. To exit the application type: CTRL + C

 ### Error handling
 You can just run the application using `node index.js`, or give no paramenter, but there will be no set interval.<br>